S3

 Read from S3

-• Object Key: File path and name in the bucket.
+• Object Name: Specify the object name located in the S3 bucket.

 Write to S3